explainers-by-googlers/cross-origin-storage/README.md

 - Replace content delivery networks (CDNs).
 The assumption is that the required prompting will discourage websites from using the COS API unless it really makes sense to have resources available cross-origin, such as when they can benefit from using a possibly cached version instead of downloading a new one.
 - Provide backend or cloud storage solutions.
 - Allow cross-origin file access _without_ explicit user consent.

+> [!IMPORTANT]
+> COS has distinct objectives from the [Shared Storage API](https://github.com/WICG/shared-storage) proposal, which serves as common infrastructure for privacy preserving cross-site use cases.

 ## User research